 If we were being 100% honest, we really didn't know how to approach distribution.
 We weren't sure how the model worked, how much margin we would be sacrificing or whether we would even have enough wine to make it viable.
 Most importantly, we wanted to be sure that anyone we worked with understood our story and what we were hoping to achieve.
-Dan Simmons and the crew at Captains of Trade reached out to us a couple of months ago and, straight away, they seemed like a good fit.
+Dan Simmons and the crew at Captains of Trade reached out to us in 2018 and, straight away, they seemed like a good fit.
 They work with small producers (both domestically and internationally), with a focus on sustainable farming and low intervention winemaking.
 We live and breathe these philosophies every day and Dan gets it.
-We're rapt to be working with the COT crew, and can't wait to get over to Sydney soon and pour our wines in the trade.
-In the meantime, if you have any questions or would like to look at the Heretic Wines, get in touch.
+We're rapt to be working with the COT crew, and love heading across to Sydney to pour our wines in the trade (and to eat and drink!).

 We're relatively new to this sales and distribution game, so we've decided to keep things really simple.
 We've made a list of places we think share our ideals about how wines should be made and enjoyed (with family, friends and laughter).
 These places include bottle shops, restaurants, wine bars and pubs and, most importantly, they are places that we really want to eat and drink at.
 So....we started contacting them, some through industry contacts, some through social media and some were just good old fashioned cold calls.
 Some said yes, some said no and we're absolutely fine with that - we realise our wines aren't going to be for everyone.
 However, they've all been generous with their time and their feedback, and for that we want to say thank you.

 Below is a list of businesses currently stocking Heretic Wines.
 We can't say how much we appreciate these wonderful crew taking a chance with a completely unknown producer - more than you will ever know.
 Legends all of them!